-A: The two previous years of research projects showed that good soil fertility, with adequate nitrogen, proper planting depth, and pre-plant weed control is important for a good crop.
+A: Research projects from the past several years have shown that good soil fertility, with adequate nitrogen, proper planting depth, and pre-plant weed control, is important for a good crop.
 Growers also need to evaluate available harvesting options because many combines are not designed for use with this crop, which is well known for its strong fiber and stalks.